Twister (1996 film)

-Twister is a 1996 American epic disaster film directed by Jan de Bont from a screenplay by Michael Crichton and Anne-Marie Martin.
+Twister is a 1996 American disaster film directed by Jan de Bont, and written by Michael Crichton and Anne-Marie Martin.
 It was produced by Crichton, Kathleen Kennedy, and Ian Bryce, with Steven Spielberg, Walter Parkes, Laurie MacDonald, and Gerald R. Molen serving as executive producers.
-The film stars an ensemble cast that includes Helen Hunt, Bill Paxton, Jami Gertz, Cary Elwes, Philip Seymour Hoffman, Alan Ruck, Todd Field, and Jeremy Davies as a group of amateur but spirited storm chasers trying to deploy a tornado research device during a severe outbreak in Oklahoma.
-Twister was officially released in theaters on May 10, 1996.
-It is notable for being the first film to be released on DVD in the United States.
+The film stars an ensemble cast that includes Helen Hunt, Bill Paxton, Jami Gertz, and Cary Elwes.
+It follows a group of storm chasers trying to deploy a tornado research device during a severe outbreak in Oklahoma.

-Twister grossed $495 million worldwide and became the second-highest grossing film of 1996; it sold an estimated 54.7 million tickets in the United States.
-It received generally positive reviews from critics, as some praised the visual effects and sound design, but others criticized the screenplay.
-The film received Academy Award nominations for Best Visual Effects and Best Sound, but lost both to Independence Day and The English Patient respectively.
-A sequel, Twisters, is in production and is projected for a July 2024 release.
+Twister was released in theaters on May 10, 1996, by Warner Bros.
+Pictures in the United States and Canada and internationally by Universal Pictures through United International Pictures.
+The film grossed over $499 million worldwide, becoming the second-highest-grossing film of 1996, and selling an estimated 54.7 million tickets in the United States.
+It received generally positive reviews from critics and Academy Award nominations for Best Visual Effects and Best Sound.
+It is notable for being among the first films to be released on DVD in the United States.
+A standalone sequel, Twisters, was released in 2024.